techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

   urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```

+After that, we'll see how send HTTP requests from Angular 10 to upload image files to our Django 3 REST API server.

 Using the `static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)` we can serve media files in development mode.

 Next, migrate your database and run the development server using the following commands: